 There are various methods to test your internet speed.
 Visit fast.com or search for “speed test” online.
 These tests give you approximate download and upload speeds.
 As a virtual conference panelist, you are sending your internet feed TO the studio, so upload speed matters most.

-Pro tip: For a typical webcam and built-in microphone on your laptop, 10+mbps upload speed is the minimum we recommend.
+Pro tip: 10+mbps upload speed is the minimum we recommend.

 Pro tip: make sure all devices are plugged in, fully charged, or have fresh batteries installed.